The3seus/afrojack/README.md

 ## 🛠 API Summary

 ### `createStore(initialState, middlewares?)`

-Creates a store with the initial state and optional middlewares.
+Creates a store with initial state and optional middlewares.

 ### `setState(update)`
-Updates the store. `update` can be an object or a function.
+Updates the state directly or via updater function.

 ### `getState()`
-Returns the current state.
+Retrieves the current state.

 ### `subscribe(callback)`
-Listens for state changes.
+Subscribes to changes and returns an unsubscribe function.

 ---